 In the meantime, he continued to explore other categories.
 After contesting the Daytona 24 Hours with United Autosports in May, he began his WEC campaign with the works Toyota team, winning first time out at Spa.
 He then added a memorable victory at Le Mans to his CV, underlining what a great talent he is.

-His Toyota programme continues into 2019, and he will dovetail it with a second appearance at the Indy 500 with McLaren.
-Fernando continues to explore other forms of racing – in 2018 he sampled a NASCAR Chevrolet in a car swap with seven-times champion Jimmie Johnson – and his story is far from over.
+His Toyota programme continued into 2019 and he dovetailed it with a second appearance at the Indy 500 with McLaren.
+Fernando has also explored other forms of racing: in 2018 he sampled a NASCAR Chevrolet in a car swap with seven-times champion Jimmie Johnson and he contested the Dakar Rally in 2020.

 2021 sees Fernando return to F1 with Alpine – formerly the Renault team with which he won his two F1 drivers' titles.
 His story is far from over and when the history books are written, Alonso’s name will be writ large as one of the sport’s all-time greats.